bcaffo/regmodsbook/manuscript/10_adjustment.md

 [Watch this video before beginning.](https://youtu.be/SFPM9IuP2m8)

-Adjustment,
-is the idea of putting regressors into a linear model to investigate the role of a third variable on the relationship between another two.
-Since it is often the case that a third variable can distort, or confound if you will, the relationship between two others.
+Adjustment is the idea of putting regressors into a linear model to investigate the role of a third variable on the relationship between another two, since it is often the case that a third variable can distort, or confound if you will, the relationship between two others.